AkiBae4891/DS-Unit-3-Sprint-2-SQL-and-Databases/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

-  A: I can see from the relation table that Employees goes into Territories through EmployeeTerritories.
+  ### A: I can see from the relationship table that the EmployeeID primary key goes into Employees, and the TerritoryID primary key goes into Territories.
 I would say the relationship is One to Many.
-Each eployee has territories.
-But I don't believe any territory had multiple employees assigned to it.
+Each eployee has 2 or more territories.
+I don't believe any territory had multiple employees assigned to it.
+There were 39 unique territory IDs.
+It could be many to many if employees have shared territories.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

-  A: I believe many people are using MondoDB because it helps to eliminate downtime and reduces latency.
+  ### A: I believe many people are using MondoDB because it helps to eliminate downtime and reduces latency.
 MongoDB stores data as documents in a binary representation called Binary JSON.
 MongoDB is appropriate when you need to write a high write load.
 MongoDB prefers high insert rate over transaction safety.
 When it's not appropriate is when you need more security, and safety is your concern over speed and ease.

 - What is "NewSQL", and what is it trying to achieve?
-  A: NewSQL is NewSQL is a class of rdms that provide the scalability of NoSQL systems for online transaction processing.
+  A: NewSQL is a class of rdms that provide the scalability of NoSQL systems for online transaction processing.
 It always tries to keep the ACID guarantees of a traditional database system.
 It's good for short-lived applications or small data batches.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this